‘Coats for Kids’ begins, looking for online donations

 TROY, N.Y.
 (NEWS10) — During these unprecedented times, NEWS10 ABC is fortunate to once again partner alongside the National Cleaners Association and MVP Healthcare for the “Coats for Kids” campaign.

-It’s an effort to collect the most amount of coats possible for kids in need during these long and cold winter months.
+It’s an effort to collect as many coats as possible for kids in need during these long and cold winter months.
 Whether it’s a gently used winter coat or a simple donation, a little bit goes a long way.

-“The outpouring has been amazing and it’s such a rewarding feeling when you see all these coats and you know where they are going to and to going to keep a young child warm,” Said Rainbow Cleaners owner Allen Patanian.
+“The outpouring has been amazing,” said Rainbow Cleaners owner Allen Patanian.
+“It’s such a rewarding feeling when you see all these coats, and you know where they are going to, and going to keep a young child warm.”

-With no in-person collection at Colonie Center, “Coats for Kids” will operate a little bit differently this year.
-With new online donations, 20 dollars can help out one kid and Patanian says the every dollar counts.
+With no in-person collection at Colonie Center this year, “Coats for Kids” will operate a little bit differently.
+With new online donations, $20 can help a kid out, and Patanian says that every dollar counts.

 Rainbow Cleaners is donating $500 to help the cause and MVP Healthcare is also matching the first 2,000 coats.